BuiMinhDuc22bi/NLP_Minor_Project_group17/README.md

 ### Prerequisites
 Ensure you have Python 3.x installed.
 Then, install the required libraries:

+## Dataset
+Our dataset, paper.csv, is included, zipped in the NLP-key-extraction folder and will run automatically in Keyword Extraction with Python.ipynb, so there is no need to unzip it.

 ```sh
 pip install pandas nltk scikit-learn flask matplotlib pickle flask